IanConvy/tetris-in-postgresql/walkthrough.md

 );
 ```

 The `moves` table is the only one that the player interacts with directly, and has a column for the position of the Tetris piece (measured from its leftmost block) and its orientation.
-These are the two pieces of information that the player most provide to make a move, a process which is described in more detail later.
+These are the two pieces of information that the player must provide to make a move, a process which is described in more detail later.
 The `lines` table is used to keep track of the number (column `num_cleared`) and type (column `num_lines`) of each line clear that occurs, and serves as the effective scoreboard of the game.
 The `piece_log` is used to keep track of the current piece, and only ever contains a single value.
 Finally, the highly dynamic `board` table keeps track of where pieces are placed, and lies at the heart of the application.
 Each row in the table corresponds to a specific tile in the 20x10 playfield, with the `height` and `width` columns defining its exact position.
 The `state` boolean column stores whether the tile is currently occupied by a piece block, and thus plays a key role in determining where the player can drop pieces and which lines need to be cleared.
 Upon calling the `reset` procedure (described later), the `board` table is populated using the following INSERT statement:

 ```python